alegarn/new_training_sql/README.md

 There is a repo to train (my)SQL!

 **Look at**:
-- database.sql (Instant creation of 'Test_SQL' DB)
+- database.sql (Instant creation of the tables for the 'Test_SQL' DB)
 - database.py (Fully manual, with Faker, seed in Python)
 - Training_SQL.ipynb (SQL queries)